-RADFORD ACADEMY LEAVE OF ABSENCE REQUEST
+XXX ACADEMY LEAVE OF ABSENCE REQUEST (Model)

-Name of Pupil:
+Name of Pupil: Date of Birth: Form:

 Dates of proposed absence: From:

-Parent/Carer full name:

 Parent/Carer full name: Date of Birth:

-Address
+Parent/Carer full name: Date of Birth:

 Address:

 Signature of Parent/Carer

 Signature of Parent/Carer

 Parents or carers who take their children on holiday without permission risk a fixed penalty notice of up to £120 (per parent, per child) if paid within 28 days.
-This amount can be reduced £60 if paid within 21 days. to
+This amount can be reduced t £60 if paid within 21 days. to

 Reason for leave of absence:

 For office use only:

 Attendance (current academic year): (previous academic year):

 Parent/Carer(s) informed by letter?
 Yes/No Date:

-Authorised: Yes/No Headteacher: Date: -
+Authorised: Yes/No Headteacher: Date: